ianrenton/planesailing/README.md

 You can see it running, showing live data from my ADS-B and AIS receivers, at http://planesailing.ianrenton.com.

 My code in this project is subject to "The Unlicence", i.e. it's public domain and you can do what you want with it.
-The source repository contains some libraries (milsymbol, moment.js, latlongcalc, dbloader) that aren't mine and are subject to other licences.
-All are used with great thanks, see their source files for licence details.

 If you want to use this for yourself, go right ahead.
 There are some static variables at the top of code.js that you will need to tweak to match your install; you also need your own Mapbox API key in order to get the map background working properly.